 Teacher: Amy Winkle

-This class will explore the origins of Anglican identity and practice, focusing on movements of reform and renewal and the ways that they continue to shape our worship, belief, and habits today.
+This class will explore the “three-streams” of Anglican identity and practice, focusing on how the Charismatic, Evangelical, and Liturgical foundations of our faith have shaped the worship, belief, and habits of Christians for centuries and continue to do so today.

 Tuesdays, May 1st – May 22nd, 7:30-9pm

 Teacher: Tripp Prince, Marty Reardon, & Ashley Mathews